anoma/namada/tech-specs/src/explore/design/intent_gossip/matchmaker.md

 ## Filter program

-The filter is an optional wasm program given in parameter.
-This filter is used to check each intents received by that sub-matchmaker.
-If it's not define, intents are directly pass to the main program.
+The filter is an optional wasm program given in parameters.
+This filter is used to check each intent received by that sub-matchmaker.
+If it's not defined, intents are directly passed to the main program.

  The entrypoint `filter_intent` takes an intent and returns a boolean.
 The filter has the ability to query the state of the ledger for any given key.

 ## Main program

-The main program is a mandatory wasm program given in parameter.
+The main program is a mandatory wasm program given in parameters.
 The main program must match together intents.

-the main program entrypoint `match_intent` takes the current state, a new intent data and its id.
+The main program entrypoint `match_intent` takes the current state, a new intent data and its id.
 The main program also has the ability to query the state of the ledger.
-It also has functions, remove and get, to interact with the matchmaker mempool.
+It also has functions `remove` and `get` to interact with the matchmaker mempool.
 When a main matchmaker program finds a match it sends a transaction to the ledger composed of the code template given in the matchmaker parameter and the data given to this function.
-Finally the matchmaker must update its state so the next run will have up to date value.
+Finally the matchmaker must update its state so the next run will have up to date values.

-## transaction
+## Transaction

-The transaction code given in parameter is used when the main program match a group of intents.
-The main program returns an arbitrary data that is attached to the transaction which is then injected into a ledger node.
+The transaction code given in parameters is used when the main program matches a group of intents.
+The main program returns arbitrary data that is attached to the transaction which is then injected into a ledger node.

 The transaction